2105 - Sick Leave

 - Provides information on qualifying pay periods and breaks in service.

-- Provides other uses in which sick leave can be utilized.
+- Provides when which sick leave can be used.

 Introduction

-This policy statement provides information on sick leave and other entitlements under the sick leave policy.
+This policy statement provides information on employee sick leave.

 Statement